sramirez124/CAP325.9-Capstone-Completion/README.md

   </div>
   <h2>What is Herculean Task App?</h2>
-  <p> Herculean Task List is an app that allows users to create their own task list, you can add a description of the task and a due date.
+  <p> Hercules Task List is an app that allows users to create their own task list, you can add a description of the task and a due date.
 I enjoy checking out new task list apps so I wanted to develop my       own.
 There are more features to come
   </p>

   <h2>Road Map</h2>